Long road ahead as Fiat Chrysler, Peugeot agree US$50 billion merger

 That stake was worth 679 million euros (US$748 million) at the most recent closing price, and Dongfeng will have 4.5per cent of the merged group.

-"This is the way of supporting this merger and making sure we don't have bumps on the road," said PSA CEO Carlos Tavares, who will be chief executive of the combined group.
+PSA CEO Carlos Tavares, who will be chief executive of the combined group, told a conference call he was very confident there would be no antitrust problems.

 FAMILY AFFAIR